yanavery/homebridge-hydroquebec-peak-virtual-switch/README.md

 ## Update schedule

-The virtual switch will update itself using the following schedule:
+All 3 virtual switches will update themselves using the following schedule:

 - On Homebridge plug-in startup
+- Every day at 0am EST
+- Every day at 3am EST
 - Every day at 6am EST
+- Every day at 7am EST
 - Every day at 9am EST
+- Every day at 10am EST
+- Every day at 11am EST
+- Every day at 2pm EST
 - Every day at 4pm EST
 - Every day at 8pm EST
+- Every day at 9pm EST

 ## Actual Hydro-Quebec API being called by the plug-in